310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Shinobu %}
-Although you have strict rules about etiquette and respect, such as needing to bow before entering the dojo, you’re much more lax around those types of things— It gives a sense of adaptability.
+Although you have strict rules about etiquette and respect, such as needing to bow before entering the dojo, you’re much more lax around those types of things — It gives a sense of adaptability.

-Though, it’s because we’re a flexible unit and accept everything, that we are Ryuseitai.
+Though, it is because we’re a flexible unit and accept everything, that we are Ryuseitai.

 Regardless, we have nothing to hide about this topic, and the truth is, we’re a bit short on people for this job, so we’re also searching for a unit that can cooperate with us.

-Whether you’re interested in this job or not, I would still like you to hear us out if you have the time to spare, Alkaloid.
+Whether you’re interested in this job or not, I would still like you to hear us out if you have the time to spare, ALKALOID.
 {% endbubble %}

 {% bubble Mayoi %}